wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 - pushing to the right (toward the postivie Y axis) is a CCW rotation around the X axis, so you get a positive X value.
 - twisting the joystick CW (toward the positive Y axis) is a CCW rotation around the Z axis, so you get a positive Z value.

-Using Joystick and XBox Controller input to drive a robot
+Using Joystick and controller input to drive a robot
 ---------------------------------------------------------

-You may have noticed, the coordinate system used by WPILib for the robot is not the same as the coordinate system used for joysticks.
+You may have noticed, the coordinate system used by WPILib for the robot is not the same as the coordinate system used for joysticks and controllers.
 Care needs to be taken to understand the difference, and properly pass driver input to the drive subsystem.

 Non-holonomic drivetrain example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^